spdx/spdx-spec/docs/serializations.md

 A Relationship of type serializedInArtifact links an SpdxDocument to one or more serialized forms of itself.

-When serializing an SpdxDocument, properties of the logical element that can be represented using native mechanisms of the specific serialization format (e.g., @context prefixes in JSON-LD in place of namespaceMap) shall use these mechanisms.
-Remaining properties shall be serialized within the “XCollection” element.
+When serializing a physical SpdxDocument, any property of the logical element that can be natively represented within the chosen serialization format (e.g., @context prefixes in JSON-LD instead of the namespaceMap) shall utilize these native mechanisms.
+All remaining properties shall be serialized within the SpdxDocument element itself.

 A serialization shall contain at most one SpdxDocument.